When using Exclaimer, all emails with a signature applied are converted to HTML format.

 NOTE: This does not affect Plain Text Signatures.

-The Exclaimer Template design team recommends using Custom fonts and Fallback fonts.
+Yes, you can.
+We recommend using Custom fonts and Fallback fonts.

 If the {Telephone} field has been changed to a static number, the visibility is linked to Microsoft 365.

-To resolve this issue - this field visibility needs to be changed to Always Visible.
+To resolve this issue, this field visibility needs to be changed to Always Visible.

 Alternatively, if the {Telephone} field is not showing at all, check the data in Microsoft 365 – make sure the visibility is set correctly.